Are you checking out some ways on how to cook tulingan and yellowfin? Well, here is the recipe for ginataang tulingan and yellowfin tuna.

-Ginataang Tulingan and Yellow Fin Tuna is another dish that will make me dig for extra rice.
-The soup is oh men!!
-A crazy one.
-Plus the delicious flesh of Tulingan and Yellow Fin Tuna absorbs some of the creaminess from the coconut milk.
-This dish definitely make you forget your name.
+Ginataang Tulingan and Yellowfin Tuna is another dish that will make me dig for extra rice.
+The sauce is oh men… a crazy one.
+Plus the delicious flesh of Tulingan and Yellowfin Tuna absorbs some of the creaminess from the coconut milk.
+This dish is definitely to die for.

 - 1/2 kilo young tulingan – internal parts removed and wash carefully